-When people commit a burglary a lot of times the police are unable to catch these individuals because they're either sneaking into a house when nobody is home, taking all of the stuff and leaving, and a lot of times they will leave evidence as to who they were that went into the home.
+When people commit a burglary, the police often struggle to catch these individuals because they sneak into a house when nobody is home, take all the items, and leave.
+In many cases, they leave evidence behind that identifies them as the intruders.

 Other times, they will sneak in in the middle of the night when the people are asleep, take something, and they're able to get away before the people wake up and can contact the police.

-A lot of these burglary crews are very difficult to catch by the police.
-But I get cases all the time as a criminal defense attorney where people are being charged with burglary cases.
-There are no eyewitnesses identifying them inside of a home, and they're not caught with any of the property related to the burglary.
+Many of these burglary crews are very difficult for the police to catch.
+However, I encounter cases all the time as a criminal defense attorney where people are being charged with burglary.
+There are no eyewitnesses identifying them inside a home, and they have not been caught with any of the property related to the burglary.
 California Penal Code 459 defines the crime of burglary.

 Powerful Investigative Tools Used By Police

 So, the question becomes, how is it possible that they're being prosecuted for a burglary?
 I have family members calling, saying they illegally arrested my significant other.
 I don't understand.
-They didn't catch him inside the house, and they're charging him with burglary.
-What they don't realize is there are other ways to catch people for burglary now.
-The police now have a lot of very powerful investigative tools at their disposal, making it increasingly difficult for burglars to escape justice.
+They didn't catch him inside the house, and he is being charged with burglary.
+What they don't realize is that there are other ways to catch burglars now.
+The police now have a wide range of powerful investigative tools at their disposal, making it increasingly difficult for burglars to escape justice.

 Ping Evidence

-So, they can pinpoint people within a mile or two of a burglary scene and that evidence combined with other evidence is sometimes good enough to be able to catch them.
+So, they can pinpoint people within a mile or two of a burglary scene, and that evidence, combined with other evidence, is sometimes sufficient to catch them.
+This is because the law allows for the use of such evidence in court, and when combined with other evidence, it can be compelling in proving guilt.

 Possession of Stolen Property

-Other evidence that surrounds that ping is obviously if they're caught with any of the stolen property.
-A lot of times, people are stupid enough to pawn merchandise that has been stolen in a burglary.
+Other evidence that surrounds the ping is whether they're caught with any of the stolen property.
+Often, people are foolish enough to pawn merchandise that has been stolen during a burglary.

 Video Evidence